fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 		(local.get 0)
 		(local.get 1))
 ```
-The assembler will spit out the same result from both of them, but the first
+The assembler will spit out the same result from both of them, but the former
-example shows in a more clear way how the instructions are placed in the
+shows in a more clear way how the instructions are placed in the
 binary.
-We will be using the former in this article, so we can get used to how
+We will be using that style in this article.
-a stack machine works.
 The most basic, valid, (albeit useless) WAT file has the contents below:
 ```wat
 (module)
 ```

+## How WebAssembly's stack works
+A stack is nothing more than just a LIFO (last in, first out) linear data
+structure.
+Imagine it as an array where you can only
+`push` and `pop` and can't access the items in any other way.
+WebAsembly's stack is no difference, but it has a few features which make it
+cooler and safer.
+One of which is stack splitting/framing.
+The name may look scary, but it is
+simpler than it looks.
+It just puts a mark at the place where the item at the
+top of the stack is on the moment it is split.
+The mark is the bottom of the new frame
+and it simply says "Hey, this is a stack of its own that this **block** of
+code here operates on.
+Only this block of code has access to it and nothing
+else.
+The new stack's lifetime is limited to the time that this block of code requires
+to be fully executed".
+We are going to call the stack that is split between the parent frame and the new
+stack the child frame.
+A **block** is the part between a `block`/`if`/`loop` instruction
+and an `end` instruction.
+Every **block** can have a result, which means
+that when the block's stack frame reaches the end of
+its lifetime, the last item is popped.
+Then that frame is destroyed (i.e. the
+mark is removed) and the popped item is pushed to the parent frame.
+That's how functions work too, but they can have parameters and can
+be executed at any time.

 ## Hello, world!
 Well, sort of.
 WebAssembly Text files always start with the module definition and everything else is put between the `module` word and the last parenthesis.
 Let's see how we can write a simple "Hello, world!" program in WAT.
 ```wat